h2r/ein/README.md

 You can subscribe to /oberlin_detection/labeled_objects and /oberlin_detection/object_markers.
 Open RViz and try viewing the markers.
 The table estimate should appear and should align well with the point cloud.
 Markers should appear for the blue boxes.

+*New*
+Generic Pose Estimation

+Now that you are familiar with the basic interface, you can try training a generic pose estimator.
+This means memorizing what an object looks like from various known viewpoints and inferring orientation based on those views.

+Suppose you have trained a model for a "book", but now you want to know which way the book is facing on the table so that you can open and read it.
+Create a folder "bookPoses" and run capture_object as above, this time pointing to the folder "bookPoses" instead of "book".
+Take images of the book from various points of view.
+It would be a good idea to structure the capturing process so that you can recover the viewpoint from the shot index.

+Now, when you go to run train_classifier, specify "G" as the pose model for the class "book".
+In addition to normal training, the program will now include the images in the "bookPoses" folder during vocabulary clustering.
+It will also train a separate kNN classifier on the "bookPoses" images and save that classifier in the same file as the other classifier.

+When you run publish_detections, you will notice that the blue boxes are now annotated with winning pose numbers.
+The published object_recognition_msgs::RecognizedObject.type.key fields for books now contain "book %d" where %d is the winning pose index.